Assessments

 There are two types of assessments: formative and summative assessments.

-Summative assessments, in contrast, are used to evaluate student learning and knowledge at the end of an instructional period, such as the end of a unit, course, or program.
-Summative assessments are usually graded.
-Examples of summative assessments are exams, final projects, final essays, final presentations, and final reports.
-Formative assessments should be used in conjunction with summative assessments.
+Summative assessments are high-stakes evaluations.
+They are used to measure the extent of a student's learning and knowledge at the end of an instructional period, such as the end of a unit, course, or program.
+Summative assessments are usually graded and high-stakes.

 Assessment (re)design with Integrity in Mind